War in Lebanon: Updates

 Updated: 6 days ago

-Check in here for regular, short, updates on the war in Lebanon and how we're doing.
+Check in here for short, weekly, updates on the war in Lebanon and how we're doing.
 Newest updates will be posted at the top.

 For a map of where I am in relation to most airstrikes in Beirut, see my previous post: